Boys Over Flowers (2009 TV series): Synopsis

 Seo-hyun befriends Jan-di and leaves for Paris to pursue her own career.
-Seeing how unhappy Ji-hu is, Jan-di convinces him to follow Seo-hyun.
-After Ji-hu leaves the country to pursue a relationship with Seo-hyun, Jan-di begins to grudgingly spend more time with Jun-pyo.
-He bullies her into a date, which she initially planned on skipping.
+Seeing how unhappy Ji-hoo is, Jan-di convinces him to follow Seo-hyun.
+After Ji-hoo leaves the country to pursue a relationship with Seo-hyun, Jan-di begins to grudgingly spend more time with Jun-pyo.
+He bullies her into a date, which she initially planned on skipping for a shopping sale.
 Out of guilt for making Jun-pyo wait for her many hours in the snow, she agrees to spend time sightseeing and getting coffee with him, but they end up getting locked in the skylift overnight.
-Jun-pyo writes a message on the wall commemorating his "first night" with Jan-di, which she sees later and thinks is sweet.
+Jun-pyo gets sick and starts coughing due to cold, so Jan-di covers him with the multiple clothes she bought from the sale, and they fall asleep on each other.
+Jun-pyo wakes up before Jan-di and writes a message on the wall commemorating his "first night" with Jan-di, which she sees and first thinks that it's defaming her and will "stop her from getting married", but later sees and thinks is sweet.
 Later, Jun-pyo declares to the school that she is his girlfriend.
 By this time, he has grown on Jan-di.
 Although she thinks he can be overbearing, she realizes that he is actually sweet and acts out because of his lonely childhood.

-Shortly afterward, Jan-di's only friend at school, Oh Min-ji, takes her to a club.
+Shortly afterward, Min-ji takes her to a club.
 She has been secretly obsessed with Jun-pyo and was upset that he declared feelings for Jan-di.
 At the club, Min-ji takes pictures of Jan-di lying unconscious in bed with a guy.
-When the photos are leaked to the media, Jun-pyo is outraged and believes that Jan-di has been cheating on him.
+When she wakes up, she sees a message written by anonymous person, thanking her for last night.
+She hurries to school to see an outraged Jun-pyo, who believes that Jan-di has been cheating on him.
 His fans and crowd of adoring classmates once again bully and abuse Jan-di.
-The rest of the F4 help Jan-di identify the source of the drama.
-Min-ji reveals her involvement with the photos to Jun-pyo.
+The rest of the F4 try convince Jun-pyo that Jan-di is innocent, and help Jan-di identify the source of the drama.
+Min-ji reveals her involvement with the photos to Jun-pyo, and that she took the photos of Jan-di in bed.
 It is revealed that she and Jun-pyo have been classmates since kindergarten and that Min-ji has long been trying to win his attention by undergoing cosmetic surgery.
 Jun-pyo shuns Min-ji for betraying her friend and rushes to save Jan-di, who is still being attacked by bullies.
 He apologizes for doubting her, and their bond grows stronger.
-Even after being so horrible to her, Jan-di stands up for Min-ji, and Jandi, does not forgive Min-Ji of her evil plan.
+Even after being so horrible to her, Jan-di stands up for Min-ji but slaps her in the face, admitting that she does not forgive Min-ji for her evil plan, but appreciates the time they had together.
 Min-Ji leaves the school permanently.